SurfWeb-Technology/area-strategy-ui/README.md

 - If you previously installed a manual copy under `/config/www`, remove old files/resources to avoid duplicates.

 ---
-MIT © 2025 Matt Pregent
+MIT © 2025 @SurfWeb Technology